MelodicCrypter/Robust-Node-Scaffolding/README.md

 <br>

 ## Basic Core
-The center gears for this repo are: **Node**, **Express**, and **MongoDB**-**Mongoose**.
+The center gears for this repo are: **Node**, **Express**, **MongoDB**-**Mongoose**, and **es6Renderer**.
 This scaffolding does not use React.
 But, there will be another scaffolding repo for that.
 Sole purpose of this scaffolding is for you to create pure Node applications on the fly.
 But, as stated above, you can also use this in creating simple to advanced websites.

 <br>